 Christmas at Augusta Stone was founded in 1997 by Richard Adams and David Tate as a fundraiser for the Blue Ridge Area Food Bank.
 They organized the entire program for 5 years, and when the work became just too great to continue, Mabel Lou Weiss stepped up and became the director for the following 5 years, carefully recruiting a variety of helpers to pull off a concert of this size, which at times was " standing room only ".
 At the end of her 5th year Mabel Lou recruited Brenda Remis to take over as director, which made good sense, being a member of Augusta Stone, and the fact that many of the volunteers required were also members of the Church.
-Starting in 2012, Sandy Greene and Pat Hunt will co-direct the concert for the next 5 years.
+In 2012, Sandy Greene and Pat Hunt co-directed the concert.

 Christmas at Augusta Stone has become a beloved event by the community of Augusta County.
 It is a significant fundraiser, receiving free-will offerings half-way throught the concert and depending on economic times has raised between $4,200 and S7,000.
 Beginning with a prelude that can vary from hand bells, a cappella singing, organ music, skits and intrumental pieces, the show normally has 3 groups featured, some of which return year after year because of their popularity, including the Boogie Kings and Rhythm Road.
 The organist always plays 2 traditional Hymns in the program.
 A representative from the Food Bank gives statistics at half-time of the need for food in our community, which is ever growing and enlightening to those who do not know hunger.